chandanjade/TWDevBootcamp/parking/README.md

 I want to know when the parking lot has space again
 So that I can take away the Parking Full sign

+## Story 6
+As a parking lot Owner
+I want a parking attendant to park cars
+So that I can make decisions on where to park the cars